raimis/libxc/README.md

 unpacked tarball may be changed to a download command of upstream Libxc.
 The stress here is that the CMake build system is the only value added by this repository.

+#### Caveats

+* only tested on Linux
+* The generated libxc_docs.txt is large, and the generation step sometimes balks on it, leading to `xc_funcs.h` not found errors.
+Just execute again.

 #### Version

 This codebase was copied from upstream (above website) at 3.0.0.